lastguest/ev/README.md

 ∑("init");
 ```

-Outuput:
+Output:

 ```html
 Init event triggered!
 Second handler for init triggered!
 ```

-You can pass parameters to all handlers as an array.
+You can pass parameters to all handlers as an array :

 ```php
 // Trigger `debug.event` passing parameters
 ∑('debug.event',[1,2,'Hello, Friend.']);
 ```

-Outuput:
+Output:

 ```html
 Called debug.event[0] with parameters : Array